mayadata-io/cstorpoolauto/docs/design.md

 >> let storage code watch for BDC and with annotation, and NDM will not watch for it __ @vitta

-## Deployment Strategy
-CStor Pool Auto controller will consist of following deployments:

-### Core Deployment (a K8s Pod)
-Core deployment implies the actual business logic.
-It will consist of following components/containers:
-- cstorpoolauto (a http service)
-- cstorpoolauto-controller (a http client & kubernetes controller)

-#### 1/ cstorpoolauto (a K8s sidecar i.e. container)
-cstorpoolauto implements business logic to auto provision cstor pool(s).
-This is deployed as a http service that exposes one or more http endpoints.
-These endpoints get invoked by cstorpoolauto controller.

-#### 2/ cstorpoolauto-controller (a K8s sidecar i.e. container)
-cstorpoolauto controller watches Kubernetes resource(s) and invokes appropriate http endpoints exposed by cspauto service.
-In other words, this is the http client for cstorpoolauto service & at the same time is a watcher of Kubernetes resource(s).

-### Conformance Deployment (optional) (a K8s Pod)
-Conformance deployment has the conformance logic to verify if cspauto service is working as expected.
-This is completely optional and can be installed or un-installed without any disruptions to the core services.
-Conformance deployment will consist of following components:
-- cstorpoolauto-conformance (a conformance http service)
-- cstorpoolauto-conformance-controller (a http client & kubernetes controller)

-#### 1/ cstorpoolauto-conformance (a K8s sidecar i.e. container)
-cstorpoolauto conformance implements conformance logic to verify if cstorpoolauto service is functioning properly.
-This is deployed as a http service.
-This exposes one or more http endpoints that get invoked by cstorpoolauto conformance controller.

-#### 2/ cstorpoolauto-conformance-controller (a K8s sidecar i.e. container)
-cstorpoolauto conformance controller watches Kubernetes resource(s) and invokes appropriate http endpoints exposed by cstorpoolauto conformance service.
-In other words, this is the http client for cstorpoolauto conformance service & at the same time is a watcher of Kubernetes resource(s).

 ## Old Design(s)
 ### Design 1